-Chamomile (Matricaria Chamomilla) is a one-year herb, grows up to 30 cm, has white – yellow florets, and can be found in almost all meadows and fields.
-This herb was appreciated in ancient Egypt, Greece and Rome.
+Chamomile (Matricaria Chamomilla) is an annual plant, grows up to 30 cm, has white – yellow florets, and can be found in almost all meadows and fields.
+This plant was appreciated in ancient Egypt, Greece and Rome.
 Hippocrates, Dioscorides, Galen and other doctors of that time used chamomile as a means, against pain and cramps in the digestive organs, as well as for treatment of various inflammations of the skin and mucous membrane.

 Its popularity is achieved in the middle ages, when people began to use chamomile as a remedy for numerous diseases such as: asthma, stomach pain, elevated body temperature, calming the nerves, inflammation, nausea, skin problems.